shakeeb1998/mobile/READMe.md

-# Barricade - De-centralized AI-based face recognition attendence system
+# Barricade: De-centralized AI-based face recognition attendence system

 ### Problem
 In Pakistan, 37% of government doctors are absent in hospitals.
 Our MNA's are found marking proxies of their fellow politicians in Assembly's attendence register.